sugata98/kobo-library/b2-highlights-fetch-service/README.md

-# Backend deployment configuration for Render
+# B2 Highlights Fetch Service

-This directory contains the backend FastAPI application.
+This directory contains the FastAPI backend service for syncing with B2 Cloud and parsing KoboReader.sqlite.

 ## Render Deployment

 1. Create a new Web Service on Render
 2. Connect your GitHub repository
-3. Set Root Directory to: `backend`
+3. Set Root Directory to: `b2-highlights-fetch-service`
 4. Use the following settings:
    - **Environment**: Python 3
    - **Build Command**: `pip install -r requirements.txt`